Juris Doctor Scholarship for Excellence

 The scholarship is awarded for full- or part-time study for the normal full-time duration of the course.

 Continued eligibility is subject to maintaining a Weighted Average Mark (WAM) of at least 65.

-If there are still scholarships available, 2nd Round offers will be made 1 December 2016 and 3rd Round offers will be made 1 February 2017.
+If there are still scholarships available, 2nd Round offers will be made from 1 December 2018.

 *Note: Early provisional offers can be made, subject to final academic transcripts.
 We encourage you to apply for a scholarship early as applications will be assessed on a rolling basis.
 Scholarship applicants that meet the Eligibility Criteria will be offered a scholarship prior to the first round offers.